Baillieston

-Baillieston (Bailiestoun) is a working class suburb of Glasgow, Scotland.
+Baillieston (Bailiestoun) is a suburb of Glasgow, Scotland.
 It is about 7 mi east of the city centre.

-It also gives its name to Ward 20 of Glasgow City Council and forms part of the Glasgow East constituency of the UK Parliament.

 Geographical position

 Once a separate village, Baillieston is now on the periphery of the Glasgow urban area, situated west of a major interchange between the M8, M74 and M73 motorways and the A8 trunk road, between the town of Coatbridge in North Lanarkshire, and the neighbouring Glasgow neighbourhoods of Sandyhills, Barlanark and Mount Vernon.
 Suburban developments in the vicinity such as Barrachnie, Garrowhill, Springhill and Swinton are generally considered to fall within the larger modern Baillieston district.
 The area is served by Baillieston railway station, with the Broomhouse neighbourhood on the opposite side of the tracks accessed via a rebuilt road bridge and a pedestrian underpass.
 The remnants of the Monkland Canal lie to north of the district underneath the M8 motorway, at Easterhouse.